baburerdem/Api-TRACE/README.md

 - Measuring the size of a bee, defining ROIs by drawing shuttle box areas and the shock area.
 - Tracking the movement of bees within defined boxes.
 - Analyzing whether bees are shocked or not based on their tracked positions.
-- Generating output files, including shock event data file and track video.
+- Generating output files, including the shock event data file and a track video.

 Instructions:
 1. Ensure that the necessary Python libraries are installed: